cucumber/cucumber-jvm/spring/README.md

 ## Configuring the Test Application Context

-To make Cucumber aware of your test configuration you can annotate a configuration class with `@CucumberContextConfiguration` and with one of the following annotations: `@ContextConfiguration`, `@ContextHierarchy` or `@BootstrapWith`.
+To make Cucumber aware of your test configuration you can annotate a configuration class on your glue path with `@CucumberContextConfiguration` and with one of the following annotations: `@ContextConfiguration`, `@ContextHierarchy` or `@BootstrapWith`.
 If you are using SpringBoot, you can annotate configuration class with `@SpringBootTest`.